Popcorn Khao! Mast Ho Jao

 Popcorn Khao!
-Mast Ho Jao (Eat Popcorn and Enjoy) is a 2004 Bollywood romantic comedy film directed by Kabir Sadanand and starring Akshay Kapoor, Tanishaa Mukerji, Rashmi Nigam and Yash Tonk.
+Mast Ho Jao (Eat Popcorn and Enjoy) is a 2004 Indian Hindi-language romantic comedy film directed by Kabir Sadanand and starring Akshay Kapoor, Tanishaa, Rashmi Nigam and Yash Tonk.
 Deepak Tijori and Kabir Sadanand make special appearances in the film.
 Serbian model Jelena Jakovljevic did an item number "Dupatta Beimaan Re" in the film.
 It marked the acting debut of Kapoor and Nigam and was the directorial debut of Sadanand.
 Produced under the banner of Pritish Nandy Communications, the film received poor reviews from critics, upon its premiere and performed poorly at the box office.

-After watching the completed film, Sadanand felt it could have been a lot better.

 Plot

-College-goers Rahul (Akshay Kapoor), Tanya (Tanisha) and Goldie (Yash Tonk) are members of the Kurta Gang.
+College-goers Rahul, Tanya, and Goldie are members of the Kurta Gang.
 These three friends are also part of a love triangle: Goldie loves Tanya, who in turn loves Rahul.
 The situation becomes even more complex when Sonia (Rashmi Nigam) takes admission into their college.
 Rahul falls in love with Sonia.
-All these friends continue their education in college and did not confess their love.
-After college Sonia begins a relationship with Yash (Kabir Sadanand).
-Rahul moves to Mumbai to start his career as a music director and decides he would not meet his friends until he becomes famous.
-Sonia's dad VK (Deepak Tijori) selects him for his next music video.
+All these friends continued their education in college and did not confess their love.
+After college, Sonia begins a relationship with Yash (Kabir Sadanand).
+Rahul moves to Mumbai to start his career as a music director and decides he will not meet his friends until he becomes famous.
+Sonia's dad, VK, selects him for his next music video.